13 Everyday Moves You Make That Actually Hurt Your Body

 Sleeping on your stomach

 This sleep position, while comfortable for many (16 percent of Americans are stomach sleepers, according to a survey conducted by home décor company Anna’s Linens), is one of the worst because it causes you to turn your head to one side for hours.
 “This creates an imbalance in your neck muscles, strains your spinal joints, and can irritate the nerves in your neck—which can cause neck pain, headaches, and numbness in your arms and hands,” says Matthew Finke, DC, a consult physician at Laser Spine Institute.
 In addition, sleeping on one side of your face can lead to premature wrinkles, according to a study published in the Aesthetic Surgery Journal.
 Try working toward a supine sleep position instead.

 Standing in one place too long

 A standing desk is a great way to combat the negative effects of too much sitting, but it comes with its own set of challenges.
 “Standing still in one place can often be more stressful on your low back than mild movements like walking,” says Andrea Lubaway Kneesi, DC, a chiropractic physician at Aligned Modern Health.
 This also applies if you’re waiting in long lines, such as the grocery store on Sunday evenings, or other activities that involve staying stationary, like watching your child’s soccer game.
 If you have no other option but to stand, assume a relaxed standing position with your knees slightly bent and hips tucked under your shoulders, says Dr. Kneesi.
 When using a standing desk, invest in an anti-fatigue mat to encourage continual shifting.
-Standing desks aren’t all bad—check out the benefits here.
+Check out the best anti-fatigue mats that come expert-recommended.